 Ronald McDonald Family Room - When a child is critically ill, parents may be reluctant to leave the hospital.
 In order to provide comfort and support to their child, it is important that parents have an opportunity to rest, have a meal, or have a moment of quiet.
-Located inside medical care facilities, the Ronald McDonald Family Room program in Eastern Idaho Regional Medical Center serves as a place of respite, relaxation, and privacy for family members, often just steps away from where their child is being treated.
+Located inside medical care facilities, the Ronald McDonald Family Room program in the Eastern Idaho Regional Medical Center, located in Idaho Falls, Idaho, serves as a place of respite, relaxation, and privacy for family members, often just steps away from where their child is being treated.
 The Ronald McDonald Family Room program provides parents with an opportunity to remain close to their hospitalized child and to be an active member of their child's health care team.

-Ronald McDonald Hospitality Carts - Designed to serve families who wait for hours without leaving the hospital or their child's bedside, the "Happy Wheels" hospitality carts provide a bit of comfort as they travel the hallways of Saint Alphonsus Hospital and St. Luke's Children's Hospital, bringing parents a hot beverage and snack while keeping the little ones entertained with books, fun activities, and toys.
+Ronald McDonald Hospitality Carts - Designed to serve families who wait for hours without leaving the hospital or their child's bedside, the "Happy Wheels" hospitality carts provide a bit of comfort as they travel the hallways of Saint Alphonsus Hospital and St. Luke's Children's Hospital, both located in Boise, Idaho, bringing parents a hot beverage and snack while keeping the little ones entertained with books, fun activities, and toys.
 Run by volunteers at each hospital, the carts are out a total of five days a week to provide comfort and care for hundreds of families each month.
-The Ronald McDonald Hospitality Carts partially restarted in the fall of 2022.
-The Organization anticipates expanding them in the future.
+The Organization anticipates expanding the cart operations in the future.